Lead on King Eternal, the day of march has come

 In the Gospel of Luke, James and John, known as “the sons of thunder,” have this sort of thing in mind when they ask Jesus for permission to call fire down from heaven to consume the Samaritan town that refuses to put Jesus up on his way to Jerusalem.
 It is no surprise that Samaritans would turn Jesus away, because the center of Samaritan religious worship was in Samaria, not in Jerusalem where Jesus was going, as it was for Jews.
 Samaritans and Jews then were as different as Catholics and Unitarians today, as different as Sunnis and Shi’ites.
 James and John want to kick ass and take names, all in the interest of spreading the word that the Messiah has come and if you don’t like it or believe it, watch out!
 But Jesus won’t let them do it; he even “rebukes them” for thinking of such a thing.
 And the disciples, even those in his inner circle, are confused yet again.
 If you have the power to establish the truth and eliminate those who won’t follow it, why not use that power?

-A book I recently finished reading for the third time, Stephanie Saldana’s The Bread of Angels published in 2010, places the reader in the middle of such questions.
-Saldana’s book is a memoir of the year that she spent from September 2004 to September 2005 on a Fulbright scholarship in Damascus, Syria studying Arabic.
-It would be another five or six years before the current civil war in Syria that has claimed over 100,000 lives to date would erupt, but Syria in the early years of the twenty-first century, as it had been for decades, was a place of both religious and political tension.
+Published in 2010, The Bread of Angels is a memoir of the year that Saldana spent from September 2004 to September 2005 on a Fulbright scholarship in Damascus, Syria studying Arabic.
+It would be another five or six years before the current civil war in Syria that has claimed over 200,000 lives to date would erupt, but Syria in the early years of the twenty-first century, as it had been for decades, was a place of both religious and political tension.
 These tensions were heightened by the fact that Stephanie’s home country, the United States, had invaded Syria’s neighbor to the east, Iraq, just a few short months prior to her arrival in Damascus.

 Stephanie lives in the Christian section of the Old City of Damascus, surrounded by Arabs who follow the liturgical rites of the oldest known form of Christianity, but her daily walks across the city place her in contact with the predominantly Muslim working urban class.
 She particularly befriends Mohammed, who keeps a carpet shop and looks like Groucho Marx.
 Although his carpets are extraordinarily beautiful, often the product of his own painstaking restoration, business is slow and his shop is almost always empty.
 In response to Stephanie’s sympathetic concerns, Mohammed tells her a story.